patricioSchranz/dr-windblade/README.md

 The animation trigger point indicates at what height, measured in percent of the viewport, the animation for the element should be triggered.

+You can find all available animations in the 'viewport-animations.scss' file.

+## Custom SASS/CSS

+If you modify the Sass style declarations, use the pre-built Sass statements to convert the SCSS script to CSS.
+You can find them in the package.json file.

+E.g => npm run build:blog

 ## Credits